On Air Now

 Featuring music from 'Trilogy,' 'Kiss Land,' 'Beauty Behind The Madness' and more.

-If you've just got your hands on The Weeknd's 'Beauty Behind The Madness' album and fallen in love with tracks like 'Tell All Your Friends' and 'Can't Feel My Face,' it's time for you to get 'Acquainted' (see what we did there?) with more of Abel Tesfaye's discoography.
+If you love The Weeknd's 'Beauty Behind The Madness' album and fallen in love with tracks like 'Tell All Your Friends' and 'Can't Feel My Face,' it's time for you to get 'Acquainted' (see what we did there?) with more of Abel Tesfaye's discoography.

 Get familiar with some of his best songs below.

-The first track on 'House Of Balloons,' the first of The Weeknd's now iconic trio of 2011 mixtapes is the likely recognisable 'High For This.'
-The melodic track sets the scene for what to expect from Abel's unique sound.
+The first track on 'House Of Balloons,' the first of The Weeknd's iconic trio of 2011 mixtapes, sets the scene for what to expect from Abel's unique sound.

-If you haven't heard 'Beauty Behind The Madness' album track 'Acquainted' yet, hit play above right now.
-The track hears The Weeknd find himself wanting a woman for more than just sex and although he scares away from admitting he's "in love," he is very pleased the two are "acquainted".
+This 'Beauty Behind The Madness' track hears The Weeknd find himself wanting a woman for more than just sex and although he scares away from admitting he's "in love," he is very pleased the two are "acquainted".

-Another track from 'House Of Balloons,' although it was never released 'The Party And The After Party' is one of The Weeknd's most recognisable tracks from his early days.
-The track, which tells the story of The Weeknd racing a girl up the stairs at a party, samples 'Maser Of None' by Beach House.
+'The Party And The After Party' tells the story of The Weeknd racing a girl up the stairs at a party and samples 'Maser Of None' by Beach House.

 The Weeknd and Drake teamed up for their first collaboration on 'The Zone' - seven full minutes of the two Canadian artists singing about sipping and strippers.